Sinulog Dance Steps

 For instance, Val Sandiego’s mother, Luz, made a vow to the Sto.
 Niño made the performance better, grander, and more festive every year, as she asked the Holy Child Jesus to cure her husband, Rafael, who was suffering from brain cancer.
 Rafael was eventually cured, and Luz continued to perform the Sinulog dance as a way to show her gratitude.

-See also Dapil Festival Philippines
+See also Tanabata Festival Japan

 The Significance of Sinulog Dance